Breakwater School seeks an experienced, creative and collaborative toddler teacher to join its dedicated Early Childhood team.

 Organized and attentive to detail and planning, prompt, meets deadlines, follows through

-Demonstrated classroom leadership ability, strong classroom management skills and skilled in positive guidance for individuals and groups
+Demonstrated classroom leadership ability, skilled in positive guidance

-Demonstrates lifelong learning, including continued research and implementation of best practices in early childhood education related to Reggio Emilia, earth education and multi-age early childhood education
+Demonstrates life-long learning, including continued research and implementation of best practices in early childhood education related to Reggio Emilia, Montessori, earth education and multi-age early childhood education

 Skilled in facilitation and conflict resolution